magic-wormhole/magic-wormhole/docs/server-protocol.rst

 The server isolates each application from the others.
 Each client provides an “App Id” when it first connects (via the “BIND” message), and all subsequent commands are scoped to this application.
-This means that nameplates (described below) and mailboxes can be re-used between different apps.
+This means that nameplates (described below) and mailboxes can be reused between different apps.
 The AppID is a unicode string.
 Both sides of the wormhole must use the same AppID, of course, or they’ll never see each other.
 The server keeps track of which applications are in use for